 Don’t be so quick to judge.
 Another good point.
-Sometimes were are quick to pass judgment, oftentimes too quick.
+Sometimes we are quick to pass judgment, oftentimes too quick.
 It seems to be a natural defense mechanism.
 It’s like we have a need to defend our honor and abilities by comparing ourselves, often in uncomplimentary ways, to what other people do.
-As I get the opportunity to be in the company of many firefighters throughout the year I see this phenomenon play out often.
+As I get the opportunity to be in the company of many emergencies throughout the year, I see this phenomenon play out often.
 They are so quick to judge other departments in their region.
 I’ve observed that it doesn’t even matter if they were at the call where things allegedly went wrong.
-They are quick to judged.
+They are quick to judge.

 The million dollar question

 The session this chief observed, couched as “Training” was not very productive.
 Entertaining perhaps.
 But not productive.
 The chief knew it so he changed the focus of the session with one question.
 As one of the video segments ended and the rants began the chief asked “Do you think they did that on purpose?”
 The room was stunned into silence.
 The question appeared to be rhetorical – so obvious that it required no answer at all.
 But the chief did not relent.
 He asked the question again, demanding someone answer.
 Finally, “No” came the answer.
 And at that point, the judging stopped and the learning began.